RaminHAL9001/haskell-exercises/Calculator.md

 The data type will have 5 different constructors:

-- **Literals:** a constructor for literal integers.
+- **Literals:** a constructor called `Literal` for representing literal number values.
 The constructor should have only 1 field of type `Double` (a double-precision floating point number).

-- **Labeled constants:** A constructor for constant values such as "pi".
+- **Labeled constants:** A constructor called `Label` which represents constant values such as "pi".
 This constructor should contain only 1 field of type `String` which will contain the name of constant value.

-- **Infix operators:** A constructor which contains an infix operator The infix operator should contain a single character such as "+", "-", "*".
+- **Infix operators:** A constructor called `Infix` which represents an infix operator The infix operator should contain a single character such as "+", "-", "*".
 The constructor should have 3 fields.
 Two of the fields should contain a value of type `CalcAST` -- this will represent the operands on either side of the infix operator.
 One of the fields should be of type `Char` representing the infix operator character.

-- **Labeled functions:** A constructor for functions like "sin", "cosh", "exp", or "log".
+- **Labeled functions:** A constructor called `Function` for representing functions like "sin", "cosh", "exp", or "log".
 This constructor must have two fields.
 The first field should be of type `String` and will represent the name of the function ("sin", "cosh", "exp", "log"), the second field must be of type `CalcAST` which will contain the operand of the function.

-- **Parenthetical expressions:** A constructor for parentheses.
+- **Parenthetical expressions:** A constructor called `Paren` for representing expressions stored in parentheses.
 This constructor should contain a single field of type `CalcAST` which contains the sub-expression that is written in parentheses.

 ## 2. Define an evaluator
 Let's define a function called `calcEval`.
 The type of this function